How Do I Pick the Perfect Bra for Spring 2026? (Fit & Trends)

 Larger busts, work wear, smoothing back designs

-Petite-friendly fits, V-necks, sheer tops
+Petite friendly fits, lower necklines, sheer tops

 Support

-Maximum—full containment, no side spillage
+Maximum, full containment, no side spillage

-Moderate—less side coverage
+Moderate, less side coverage

 Spring Bra Mistakes to Avoid